nisarhassan12/portfolio-template/README.md

 # Portfolio Template

-### A beautiful minimal and accessible portfolio template for Developers.
+### A beautiful minimal and accessible portfolio template for Developers ✨.

 To View the live site click [here &rarr;](https://portfolio-template.surge.sh)